elaforge/karya/doc/INSTALL.md

 ## Haskell dependencies

-For whatever reason cabal won't install happy automatically, so first run
+For whatever reason cabal doesn't install binary dependencies automatically, and it doesn't know how to do dependencies between them, so first run:

     cabal install happy

-The reason for happy is that I use `haskell-src` to do pretty printing.
+    cabal install c2hs cpphs

+I think when I can rely on Cabal >=2.0 and nix-style builds, `cabal install` will finally handle this automatically.

 To install the needed haskell dependencies, type:

-    cabal sandbox init  # if you're afraid to screw up your haskell installation cabal install --only-dependencies
+    cabal sandbox init  # if you're afraid to screw up your haskell installation cp data/cabal.config . # if you want to use the same versions as I do cabal install --only-dependencies

 The actual build is with shake, but there's a dummy cabal file with just